jertje260/node-angular-startup/readme.md

 ## Getting all the packages

-Command `npm run install-all` installs all the dependencies for all the sub projects
+Command `npm run install-all` installs all the dependencies for all the sub projects.
+Besides this there are some global packages required: `typescript @angular/cli`

 ## Develop in watch mode